andrezero/andretorgal.site.old/content/blog/2020-05-10/get-gilberto--vol-1.md

 <iframe width="100%" height="480" src="https://www.youtube.com/embed/V_s4S4wOats" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 By 1962, Bossa Nova is already soaring through the airwaves in the States.
-Gilberto comes to Carnegie Hall for the first time, along a few other musicians to take a part in a rather peculiar concert.
+Gilberto comes to Carnegie Hall for the first time, along a few other musicians to take part in a rather peculiar concert.
 What the critics in Brasil called a *pathetic and disorganised flop* was, for others, [the epicenter of the Bossa Nova phenomenon](https://www.carnegiehall.org/Blog/2012/06/Live-from-Carnegie-Hall-Bossa-Nova), and it was set to change the course of Jazz and popular music for good.

 On to early 1963 and the marriage is being consummated in albums which titles leave very little to the imagination: [Getz and Byrd's Jazz Samba](https://en.wikipedia.org/wiki/Jazz_Samba) and [Dave Brubeck's Bossa Nova U.S.A](https://en.wikipedia.org/wiki/Bossa_Nova_U.S.A.).
 So when Getz and Gilberto first walk into the [A&R](https://en.wikipedia.org/wiki/A_%26_R_Recording) sessions in March, Bossa Nova is no novelty.
 However, its greatest chapter is still to unravel.